 Since 2007, the University has been monitoring, measuring and reporting internally on landfill wastes and separation for recycling.
-Large scale, comprehensive audits are undertaken every 2-3 years to provide insights on the composition of the wastes, including food waste.
-The data are used to prioritise and design interventions to minimise waste to landfill.
+Large-scale, comprehensive audits are undertaken every 2-3 years to provide insights into the composition of the waste, including food waste.
+The data are used to prioritise and design interventions to minimise waste in landfill.

-In 2019, the University generated sent 16,471 cubic metres of solid waste to landfill for disposal, or 0.52 cubic metres per full-time equivalent student.
-We recovered for recycling 11,640 cubic metres of materials such as paper, cardboard, glass, aluminium, steel, and selected plastics.
+In 2021, the University sent 1109 tonnes of solid waste to landfill for disposal.
+We recovered 299 tonnes for recycling materials such as paper, cardboard, glass, aluminium, steel, and selected plastics.

 The University requires all of the commercial kitchens that operate on its campuses to minimise their food waste and separate any pre-, and post-consumer food waste for composting.
 The Faculty of Science is integrated into this service, with staff and post-graduate students separating food waste from their kitchens for composting.
 Similar staff-driven models are in place in staff kitchens and other areas across the University.
 In 2021, 101 tonnes of food waste were diverted from landfill and composted as part of this ongoing programme.

 Reducing event waste